Campus History

-The Keeler Tavern Museum’s storied history begins with Benjamin Hoyt, who built the home in 1713 and raised his family there until mid century.
+The first structure that would later become Keeler Tavern Museum was on Lot #2, a 7.5 square acre plot of land owned by Benjamin Hoyt.
 His grandson, Timothy Keeler, purchased the property and in 1772 established the building as T. Keeler’s Inn.

 Just five years later, T. Keeler’s Inn would be in the midst of battle.
 On April 27, 1777, during the Battle of Ridgefield of the Revolutionary War, the Tavern was fired on by British troops proceeding south on Main Street.
 The Tavern may have been targeted because it was a site of community gathering and communication, or potentially due to owner Timothy Keeler’s known Patriot allegiances.
 One British cannonball was imbedded in a corner post, where it remains today.